 A quick review of the basics of mortar:

 – Mortar is the stuff between the masonry units.
-It is a mixture of a binder (usually a type of lime or cement) and sand, both of which are critical components.
+It is a mixture of a binder (lime or cement) and sand, both of which are critical components.
 Its job is to spread the load evenly across the masonry unit below.

 – The mortar sand’s job is to provide the compression strength and resist compaction.

-– The binder’s job is to hold the sand together, to contribute flexibility for building movement, and to contribute moisture permeability so that water can escape rapidly.
+– The binder’s job is to hold the sand together, to contribute flexibility for building movement, and moisture permeability.

 We cannot stress enough the importance of the sand in the making of mortar!
-It is generally thought of by masons, contractors, architects and superintendents that all sands are basically the same, and that as long as a sand is washed and sharp and fine, it will perform well as a mortar sand.
+It is generally thought by masons, contractors, and architects that all sands are basically the same.
+As long as it is washed, sharp and fine, it will perform well as mortar sand.

 This may be true relative to the super-hard cement in almost universal use as the binder in mortars, but anyone who understands mortar must understand sand.
-See – Sand is not sand is not sand.
 Just because it is in a pile at the masonry supply yard does not mean it is suitable for making mortar and would make good mortar sand.

 Let’s look at the qualities of the sand that contribute to its superior performance in a mortar.
 There are two critical qualities of the sand that affect how it contributes to strength, flexibility, and permeability.
 These qualities are particle size and particle shape.